metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceGroupCreate.md

 `func (o *ServerInstanceGroupCreate) HasTags() bool`

 HasTags returns a boolean if a field has been set.

+### GetDefaultServerTypeId

+`func (o *ServerInstanceGroupCreate) GetDefaultServerTypeId() int32`

+GetDefaultServerTypeId returns the DefaultServerTypeId field if non-nil, zero value otherwise.

+### GetDefaultServerTypeIdOk

+`func (o *ServerInstanceGroupCreate) GetDefaultServerTypeIdOk() (*int32, bool)`

+GetDefaultServerTypeIdOk returns a tuple with the DefaultServerTypeId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultServerTypeId

+`func (o *ServerInstanceGroupCreate) SetDefaultServerTypeId(v int32)`

+SetDefaultServerTypeId sets DefaultServerTypeId field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)